Financial statements glossary

 - Clicks related to ads on other owned and operated properties including Gmail, Maps, and Google Play

-- Viewed YouTube engagement ads like TrueView (counted as an engagement when the user chooses NOT to skip the ad) and certain trial ad formats
+- Viewed YouTube engagement ads like TrueView (counted as an engagement when the user chooses NOT to skip the ad)

 - CPM-based ads are not included in our reported properties paid clicks